cohere-ai/sandbox-condense/README.md

 3. At the top right, turn on Developer mode.
 4. Click Load unpacked.
 5. Find and select the app or extension folder.
+6. Select Details on the app, and then add an API key (use a trial key) in Extension Options.
-6. Open a new tab in Chromeand then click Apps and then click the app or extension.
+7. Open a new tab in Chromeand then click Apps and then click the app or extension.
 Make sure it loads and works correctly.

 ## Ideas for future work
 - allow users to set their own API options like model and temperature